Intermediate Business Foundations

 Through seminar texts, independent research, movies, speakers, field trips, group projects, workshops, and student presentations, students will examine business and finance from a variety of viewpoints.
 Seminar texts will include books such as Ferguson's The Ascent of Money , Scalet's Markets,Ethics, and Business Ethics , and Porter’s Trust in Numbers , in addition to other fundamental business texts.

 Anticipated credit equivalencies for the program include finance and managerial accounting, which will build upon previous work in financial accounting.
 In addition, macroeconomics and business law will provide a foundation for further work in business and social sciences.
 Students will collaborate to work on independent research projects focused on improving their analytic and communication skills.
 In small groups they will be required to analyze and critique a compelling business problem or issue centered on how to ethically operate successful businesses.
 The projects will include both a term paper and a multimedia presentation to the rest of the class.

-business, economics, law and/or the social sciences, or seeking employment in the private sector, government or nonprofit organizations.
+This offering will prepare you for careers and advanced study in: business, economics, law and/or the social sciences, or seeking employment in the private sector, government or nonprofit organizations.
 Upon successful completion of the program, students will be better equipped to understand how to operate a successful business, work with financial data in conducting business and public policy, and be better prepared for the quantitative requirements of businesses and government.